Consult a life coach to help you be more proactive in your life. Simply click here to find one now.

 1. Take back control.

-The first step is to take responsibility for your own actions.
+The first step is to take responsibility for your own life.
+That starts with asking yourself a few searching questions:

 Don’t just roll with the punches that Fate delivers.
 Take control of your life and you will begin to relish the feeling of empowerment it brings.